luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 🌀 Under stress, Lou seeks **control through structure** - setting exact pickup times, delegating roles ("Ask for Tim"), and translating chaos into art.

-## 🤯 The Twist: Eileen - the Emotive, Hyperfocused Neurodivergent
+## ⚡ The Twist: Eileen - Emotive, Hyperfocused Neurodivergent
 Eileen bursts into the story like a whirlwind of **emotional urgency and literal interpretation**, suggesting traits associated with ADHD, rejection sensitivity, or borderline emotional styles:

 - 🕔 **Time blindness**: Arrives at 5 a.m., misinterpreting "See you at 5"